 Tiniko started Argentine Tango in Ottawa in 2010 and was hooked immediately.
 She immersed herself by taking local classes and attending tango events in North America, Europe, and Argentina.
 She began organising locally in 2014, and then moved to Buffalo, NY, organising events there for 4 years before returning to Ottawa.
 Her most well-known event was the annual ESO!
 Buffalo Tango Marathon, which brought 200 people together over a weekend to celebrate tango.
 Tiniko’s been teaching since 2015, and joined the Siempre Tango team in 2019.
 In her classes, she focuses on applying students’ natural movement, which best allows them to express themselves through tango, and she addresses creativity, musicality, technique, and connection to oneself, one’s partner, and the social scene.

-Tiniko enjoys bringing the community together and empowering dancers of all levels to make the most out of their tango journey, and besides teaching at Siempre Tango Ottawa, she also hosts Milonga Querida twice a month on Saturdays.
+Tiniko enjoys bringing the community together and empowering dancers of all levels to make the most out of their tango journey.
+She will once again start hosting Milonga Querida sometime in Fall 2021.

 Former Team Members